• VIA NEGATIVA

 In this stunning work, Westhale (Trailer Trash) interrogates the vocabulary used to speak about desire, the divine, and literature.
 Presented as a series of linked lyric pieces, the book spans a range of forms, including lyric fragments, single strophes, and prose poems, gracefully unified by an ongoing concern with the damage done by language, as well as its redemptive potential.
 “I am not a star.
 I am not a star.
 I am a mechanical.
 I mean, her.
 I mean.
 Dear god,” she writes in “SAINT AGATHA: PATRON SAINT OF BELL FOUNDERS, WET NURSES, RAPE VICTIMS, BREAST CANCER SURVIVORS, AND SICILY.”
 With subtlety and skill, Westhale reminds the reader that sensory experience is irrevocably changed once it is relayed in language.
 The provocative poems are frequently voiced by visionary speakers: “Broken like a double-yolk/ in a skillet, I have found/ vision, o lord, I your weary/ chef coming off the graveyard/ shift.”
 Here, the poem reads as a corrective gesture, an attempt to restore mystery to our lives through language.
 Westhale delivers a book full of mystery, beauty, and possibility.
 (June)

-Via Negativa named one of the most anticipated queer books of June 2020: "I am heartened to see a cadre of new LGBTQ books that are offering readers necessary historical perspective, righteous anger, and much needed humanity. "— William Johnson, Deputy Director of the Lambda Literary Foundation
+Via Negativa named one of the most anticipated queer books of June 2020: "I am heartened to see a cadre of new LGBTQ books that are offering readers necessary historical perspective, righteous anger, & much needed humanity. " William Johnson, Executive Director

 "July Westhale remains a poet of the highest order and ‘Via Negativa’ is an exquisite, spellbinding achievement."